emmajuettner/local-event-finder/README.md

 1. Run `python3 -m venv .venv` in the project's root directory to set up your local virtual environment.
 2. Activate the virtual environment: `source .venv/bin/activate`
 3. Install the required dependencies: `pip install -r requirements.txt`
+4. Initialize the database: `flask --app app init-db`
-4. Run the app: `flask --app app run --debug`
+5. Run the app: `flask --app app run --debug`
-5. Visit [localhost:5000](http://localhost:5000/) in your browser to see the app running.
+6. Visit [localhost:5000](http://localhost:5000/) in your browser to see the app running.

 ## Running Linter/Test Suite